Code-Institute-Submissions/Upon-Wonder/README.md

 - Hero image on contact page by [Drew Beamer](https://unsplash.com/photos/3SIXZisims4)

 #### Videos
+**NOTE!** Due to copyright claims, I have chosen to post videos that are free to use but that do not contain any audio.
+The videos are therefore mute.
+This is to visually keep the band's image on the page.
-Embeded videos borrowed for free from [Vimeo](https://www.vimeo.com/).
+Embedded videos borrowed for free from [Vimeo](https://www.vimeo.com/).
-- First video in gallery.html borrowed from [Jeffreu Beach](https://vimeo.com/groups/royaltyfree/videos/127223734) (Royalty Free Video)
+- First video in gallery.html borrowed from [Jeffreu Beach](https://vimeo.com/groups/royaltyfree/videos/127223734)
-- Second video in gallery borrowed from [Finding Footage](https://vimeo.com/groups/royaltyfree/videos/152051779) (Royalty Free Video)
+- Second video in gallery borrowed from [Finding Footage](https://vimeo.com/groups/royaltyfree/videos/152051779)
-- Third video in gallery borrowed from [Finding Footage](https://vimeo.com/groups/royaltyfree/videos/151468324) (Royalty Free Video)
+- Third video in gallery borrowed from [Finding Footage](https://vimeo.com/groups/royaltyfree/videos/151468324)

 ### Acknowledgements
 #### Pages used to find information